Roasted Fennel and Pear Salad

 Storage

 This salad can be served at any temperature.
 You can roast the pears and fennel ahead of time as well as make the dressing.
 Store separately in an airtight container in the refrigerator until you are ready to plate the salad.
 Allow the salad dressing to sit out and come to room temperature as the olive oil may slightly harden.
+Store the vinaigrette separately in a mason jar in the refrigerator for up to a week — just shake well before using.

 Top Tip for Roasted Fennel and Pear Salad